How to increase revenue for your small business

 Follow these tips to upsell successfully:

-Offer add-on services.
-User training, maintenance calls, or support packages create extra revenue while building customer loyalty and opening the door to repeat business.
+Add-on services like user training, maintenance calls, or support packages create extra revenue.
+They also build customer loyalty and open the door to repeat business.

 Lifting prices to increase revenue

-Raising prices is one of the most direct ways to increase revenue, as long as changes don't scare away customers.
+Raising prices is one of the most direct ways to increase revenue.
+It works as long as changes don't scare away customers.
 The process requires more thought than simply adding to your price tag.

 Follow these steps to raise your prices effectively: